MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/libcap-ng32bit.md

 ## Configuration

-To configure libcap-ng 32-bit for install into the build root, run the following command:
+To configure libcap-ng 32-bit for install into the build root, run the following commands:

 ```bash
 make distclean